kandersolar/pvlib-python/paper/2023/paper.md

 interface for reading data files in various complex data formats, offering conveniences like optionally standardizing the dataset labels and units to pvlib conventions [@Jensen2023].
-As of version 0.10.0, `pvlib.iotools` contains functions to download data from half a dozen weather dataset providers (UPDATE), plus file reading/parsing functions for twice that number of solar resource file formats.
+As of version 0.10.0, `pvlib.iotools` contains functions to download data from ten online datasets, plus file reading/parsing functions for a dozen solar resource file formats.

 These additions are discussed in more detail in [@pvpmc_2023_update] and [@pvpmc2022_pvlib_update].
 Complete descriptions of the changes in each release can be found in the